-Aston University Engineering Academy Academy and Sixth Form support staff who are reservists within the Armed Forces.
+AUEA is fully supportive of the Armed Forces Covenant, which was signed on the 2nd February 2017.
+AUEA and Sixth Form support staff and their families who are reservists within the Armed Forces.
 This includes releasing them from the UTC to undertake UK based training and Reservist duties.
 Staff may also apply to undertake a sabbatical to allow the attendance of tours overseas.

 Forces into Education.